oddbird/sassdoc-theme-herman/README.md

-Herman is built as an extension to [SassDoc][sassdoc], and supports all their core functionality for font specimens, color palettes, sizes, SVG icons, compiled languages, Nunjucks/Jinja macros, HTML previews, and more.
+Herman is built as an extension to [SassDoc][sassdoc], and supports all their core functionality in addition to added support for font specimens, color palettes, sizes, SVG icons, compiled languages, Nunjucks/Jinja macros, HTML previews, and more.